 It is the student's responsibility to handle communication and all personal contacts with instructors, departments, and residential staff.
-Disability services will not contact any instructor or department with a message from a student.
+The Center for Academic Success will not contact any instructor or department with a message from a student.

 ABSENCES WHEN SICK